Javier-Machin/rental-checkout/README.md

 So everything went perfectly?
 Nope.

-For starters the ability to provide a custom value for the implements didn't make it due to time constraints (self-imposed I know).
+For starters the ability to provide a custom value for the increments didn't make it due to time constraints (self-imposed I know).
 The current implementation has a pretty good separation of concerns so I don't see implementing it much of a problem.

 The calendar is quite simple but it wasn't as straight forward to build as I expected (first time making one).